 GLST 29800.
 BA Thesis Seminar I. 100 Units.

 This weekly seminar, taught by GLST faculty is designed to aid students in their thesis research.
 Students are exposed to different conceptual frameworks and research strategies.
 Students must have approved topic proposals and faculty readers to participate in the seminar.
+Consent only.

 Instructor(s): Anindita Chatterjee Terms Offered: Autumn